arsy786/spring-boot-microservices-2/README.md

 ## A. Building Microservices

+<ins>Summary

+In simple terms, a monolithic application is built as a single unified unit while a microservices architecture is a collection of smaller, independently deployable services.

 ![monolithic-vs-microservice](monolothic-vs-microservice-apps.png)

-In simple terms, a monolithic application is built as a single unified unit while a microservices architecture is a collection of smaller, independently deployable services.
+<ins>Monolithic Architecture

 The monolithic architecture is considered to be a traditional way of building applications.
 A monolithic application is built as a single and indivisible unit.
 Usually, such a solution comprises a